-(Not the newer Mark 2, “SE” or “MS” models.
+(Not for newer GFA-555 II, “SE” or “MS” models.
 MK1 amps can be identified by the lack of a “Thermal Protection” LED on the front panel.
-They are also simply labeled “model GFA-555” whereas the MK2 is labeled “model GFA-555 II”)
+They are also simply labeled “model GFA-555” whereas the MK2 is labeled “model GFA-555 II”

-*Does not exactly fit the earliest versions of the 555 with the vertically mounted input board.
+Does not fit the earliest versions of the 555 with the vertically mounted input board.
 A board for these early vertical-board models is under development, to be released by October 2019.)

 Legend has it that the “GFA” in GFA-555 stands for “Good effing amplifier”.
-Ahem… With this improved board, you will have a “Better effing amplifier”.
+Ahem… With this improved board, model BFA-555 II, you will have a “Better effing amplifier”.
 See what I did there?

 - Two-layer circuit board allows for shorter, wider traces, better spacing between conductors, and better component placement.
 A ground plane covers the entire top surface.